argoproj-labs/hera/docs/user-guides/script-annotations.md

 ```

 The new approach allows us to avoid duplication of the path, which is now optional, and results in more readable code:

 ```python
 @script()
 def hello_world() -> Annotated[str, Artifact(name="hello-artifact")]:
     return "Hello, world!"
 ```

-For `Parameter`s we have a similar syntax:
+For `Parameter` we have a similar syntax:

 ```python
 @script()